home-assistant/home-assistant.io/source/_components/xbox_live.markdown

  - /components/sensor.xbox_live/
 ---

-The Xbox Live component is able to track [Xbox](http://xbox.com/) profiles.
+The Xbox Live integration is able to track [Xbox](http://xbox.com/) profiles.

 To use this sensor you need a free API key from [XboxAPI.com](http://xboxapi.com).